cdkharris/Europa_Space_Reading_List/europa_reading_list.md

 ### Roth et al. (2013)
 - [doi:10.1126/science.1247051](http://dx.doi.org/10.1126/science.1247051)
+- HST observations of potential water plume based on oxygen emissions
+- Non-detection on previous observations suggests transience
+- Possibly caused by tidal forcing

 ### Roth et al. (2014)
 - [doi:10.1073/pnas.1416671111](http://dx.doi.org/10.1073/pnas.1416671111)
+- New HST observations timed to test the tidal forcing hypothesis
+- No new detection of oxygen emissions
+- Therefore tidal forcing alone can't predict plumes at Europa

 ### Sparks et al. (2016)
 - [doi:10.3847/0004-637x/829/2/121](http://dx.doi.org/10.3847/0004-637x/829/2/121)
+- HST observations of water vapor at Europa using a different technique from the [Roth et al. (2013)](#roth-et-al-2013) method
+- FUV observations of absorption features showed 3 detections consistent with a plume
+- Interestingly, they were made during the same time period as the observations discussed by [Roth et al. (2014)](#roth-et-al-2014), where no detections were made with the emissions method